kanety/respond_for_helper/README.md

 #### Format processors

-you can also set your own format processors as you like:
+You can also set your own format processors as you like:

 ```ruby
 RespondForHelper.configure do |config|